AndypSheridan/battleships-1977/README.md

 * I used this [online ASCII art generator](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) for the very basic text and artwork in the game.

 * A series of YouTube tutorials by [Knowledge Mavens](https://www.youtube.com/c/KnowledgeMavens1/search?query=python%20battleships) were very helpful in helping me gain an understanding of the logic and necessary code to develop the project.
 The code to display the board is based on one of his tutorials.
 I also used his code to convert the column numbers to letters.
-However this game is a much more basic version than the one in this project.
+However this game has been developed to utilise a board class and is a much more developed version of the game.

 * I also found a YouTube video by [Arjan Codes](https://www.youtube.com/watch?v=u3yo-TjeIDg) to be helpful when it came to understanding the use of classes.